GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 * Spaces are not allowed.

-Variables are not data-type fixed, allowing programmer to change the value whatever and whenever they want even from a single variable.
+Variable is not data-type fixed, allowing developers to change the value whatever and whenever using a single variable.

 ### Local & Global Variable

 **Local variable** is a variable declared inside a code block, such as function or class.
-Data stored in local variable is removed when exiting the code block, thus cannot be used outside.
-Local variable is allowed to have same variable name declared outside (technically, is borrowing the name as a different identity).
+Data stored in local variable is destroyed when exiting the code block, thus cannot be used outside.
+This allows variable with the same name to be declared outside the code block.

-**Global variable** is a variable declared on a global scope of the script which is outside a code block.
-It is possible to use the global variable inside a code block using `global` keyword.
+**Global variable** is a variable declared outside of any code block on the script.
+Accessing the global variable in a code block is done using `global` keyword.
 However, global variable should be avoided if possible to prevent unexpected result and error caused by conflicting variables.

 ### Constant Variable

 Constant variable is a special type of variable that cannot be changed after its initialization.
-Unfortunately, Python does not have a constant variable since Python does not have a concept of *declaration*.
+Unfortunately, Python does not have a constant variable since it does not have a concept of *declaration*.
 While C-based language do have this feature, Python developer should just be careful not to mess up the what-is-used-as-constant variable.

 Common method used in Python to indicate the constant variable is declaring the variable UPPERCASE.

 ### `del` Keyword

-A keyword used to delete variable.
+The `de;` keyword is used to delete variable.
 Deleted variable can be reassigned later.

 ```python
 # DECLARATION OF THE VARIABLE "x"